4.22 Provisions

 Short-term Financial Assets and Liabilities

 For financial assets and financial liabilities, that have a short-term maturity (less than twelve months), the carrying amounts, which are net of impairment, are a reasonable approximation of their fair value.
-Such instruments include: cash and cash equivalents, Trade receivables, balances other than cash and cash equivalents and trade payables without a specific maturity.
+Such instruments include: Trade receivables and trade payables without a specific maturity.

 Loans and advances to customers